Alert –

 Article

-At the end of 2024, the European Union Deforestation Regulation (EUDR) will take effect, requiring large enterprises to demonstrate that their supply chains for seven commodities — coffee, cocoa, soy, oil palm, cattle, rubber, and wood — and products derived from these commodities do not originate from deforested land after 2020.
+The European Union Deforestation Regulation (EUDR) will take effect likely at the end of 2025, requiring large enterprises to demonstrate that their supply chains for seven commodities — coffee, cocoa, soy, oil palm, cattle, rubber, and wood — and products derived from these commodities do not originate from deforested land after 2020.

 Businesses must also confirm the commodities and products have been produced in accordance with the relevant legislation of the country of production (which includes not only compliance with environmental regulations, but also those related to land-use rights, forest management, labor, tax, and/or human rights laws).

-While large companies must comply with the EUDR by December 30 of this year, small and medium enterprises (SMEs) have until June 30, 2025.
+While large companies must comply with the EUDR by December 30 of 2025, small and medium enterprises (SMEs) have until June 30, 2026.

 This article outlines major aspects of the law, the penalties for noncompliance, and ways your organization can prepare to meet EUDR requirements.
 For a more comprehensive look at this law and how to comply, read our white paper, EU Deforestation Regulation (EUDR) – What You Need To Do.